blueteamvillage/ctf-infra/README.md

 The project was primarily put together by a small team and thus there are few limitations to be aware of if you chose to follow in its footsteps.

+- **Clouds** - The implementation here is not explicitly AWS based, since most of the configuration resides within Kubernetes itself with non-specific resources, it has however not been tested on providers besides [EKS][eks].
-- Autoscaling - Ideally [Karpenter][karpenter] or another cluster autoscaler would be implemented on the cluster so that as more nodes are required the cluster scales up without manual intervention.
+- **Autoscaling** - Ideally [Karpenter][karpenter] or another cluster autoscaler would be implemented on the cluster so that as more nodes are required the cluster scales up without manual intervention.
 This was skipped during the initial implementation due to time constraints.
-- Clouds - The implementation here is not explicitly AWS based, since most of the configuration resides within Kubernetes itself with non-specific resources, it has however not been tested on providers besides [EKS][eks].
+- **Continuous Deployment** - The implementation here is done with a series of manually run commands.
+In a long term production environment, it is recommended that these kinds of actions are managed by automation.
+This was skipped since the cluster we were working on, we knew had an expiration date and speed of operations was a higher priority than a fully functioning
+  - Using [ArgoCD][argocd docs] to manage the cluster's deployments would provide some more generalized observability and change tracking with [GitOps][what is gitops], especially if regularly updated services are going to be included in the cluster.
+- **Infrastructure as Code (IaC)** - While this repository is arguably Infrastructure as Code, a series of Makefile scripts does not maintain state like [Terraform][terraform site] or reconcile to correct drift like [Crossplane][crossplane site], making infrastructure created in this way vulnerable to impatient engineers changing things in a cloud provider's UI.
+  - In an organization where clusters are being created frequently, or across different cloud providers, a tool like [ClusterAPI][cluster api docs] could prove useful as well.

 <!-- LINKS -->

 [btv]: https://blueteamvillage.org/
 [defcon]: https://defcon.org/
 [btv-discord]: https://discord.gg/DnJTCZcT